 - Motivation: Confidence in this type of site.

-choice process seem to depend on the type of website on the one hand and the experience of individuals with online purchase and the level of expertise on wine consumption on the other hand.
+Sources of perceived risk involved in the choice process seem to depend on the type of website on the one hand and the experience of individuals with online purchase and the level of expertise on wine consumption on the other hand.
 Solving issues then consist in proposing reducing risk adjusted depending on the type of site and different targets by offering diverse requirements, and better manage the relationship with shoppers by optimizing the contact between the merchant and the consumer.

 Thus, the general website appears to meet the utilitarian nature of the purchase of wine from the perspective of short-term consumption, for a special occasion and as part of a larger shopping cart.
 Nevertheless benefit from the commercial site offering a varied insofar as it constitutes a unifying and reassuring consumer confidence.